lharries/harries.co/_blog/hacker-news-search/index.md

 title: The hidden power of HackerNews search
 date: "2018-07-29T11:22:36"
 category: blog
+description: Hacker News is a treasure trove of information.
+Here's how to use it properly.
 ---

 > Hacker News Search is my go-to search engine